 Do You Go to Jail after a Utah Domestic Violence Arrest?

-After you are arrested for a domestic violence offense, you will likely spend at least a small amount of time behind bars.
+After you are arrested under Utah domestic violence laws, you will likely spend at least a small amount of time behind bars.
 You will be transported to the local police station to be booked, which will involve you being photographed and fingerprinted and your biographical information being collected.
 After this, you will be kept in the station’s holding cell or at the local jail until your bail hearing can be held, usually within 72 hours at most.
 This hearing will determine whether or not you will have to stay in jail any longer.

-The judge has three basic options at the bail hearing: release you on your own recognizance, meaning without bail, set bail, or rule that you cannot be released and much remain incarcerated until your underlying criminal charges are resolved.
-Usually, release on your own recognize is limited to situations where you are charged with a minor crime like vandalism, and no release in reserved for the most serious charges like murder.
+The judge has three basic options at the bail hearing: release you on your own recognizance, meaning without bail, set bail, or rule that you cannot be released and must remain incarcerated until your underlying criminal charges are resolved.
+Usually, release on your own recognize is limited to situations where you are charged with a minor crime like vandalism.
+Denial of bail is reserved for the most serious charges like murder.

 Typically for domestic violence cases, the judge will set bail.
 They will first and foremost consider the amount suggested in the Utah Uniform Bail Schedule, a state-issued guideline giving suggested bail amounts for each crime.
-However, the judge does have discretion to raise or lower the suggested amount based on such factors as your criminal history, ties and contributions to the community, and whether you present a flight risk.
-Our experienced Utah bail hearing attorneys at Overson Law, PLLC know the most persuasive arguments to make to get the judge to release you on little to no jail.
+However, the judge does have the discretion to raise or lower the suggested amount based on such factors as your criminal history, ties and contributions to the community, and whether you present a flight risk.
+Our experienced Utah bail hearing attorneys at Overson & Bugden know the most persuasive arguments to make to get the judge to release you on little to no bail.

 What Types of Crimes Can Lead to a Domestic Violence Arrest in Utah?

-The definition of domestic violence is broad in the state of Utah, and can include not only physical violence but also some forms of emotional violence like stalking, harassment, and voyeurism.
-To qualify as a domestic violence offense, the crime must be committed against a cohabitant, but again, the definition of cohabitant under the statute is broad.
-It includes not only people you currently live with, but people you have formerly lived with as well as ex-romantic partners you never lived with and any family related by marriage or blood, whether you have ever loved them or not.
+The definition of domestic violence is broad in the State of Utah and can include not only physical violence but also some forms of emotional violence like stalking, harassment, and voyeurism.
+To fall under Utah’s domestic violence laws, the crime must be committed against a cohabitant, but the definition of cohabitant under the statute is broad.
+It includes not only people you currently live with but people you have formerly lived with, as well as ex-romantic partners you never lived with and any family related by marriage or blood, whether you have ever loved them or not.

 How Can a Lawyer Help Get My Utah Domestic Violence Charges Dismissed or Downgraded?

-After our team has dealt with getting you released from jail after your initial arrest, we can turn our focus to trying to work out a potential deal with the prosecutor.
+After our team has dealt with getting you released from jail after your initial arrest, we can focus on working out a potential deal with the prosecutor.
 If this is your first domestic violence offense, we may be able to get the prosecutor to agree to let you enter into what is known as a plea in abeyance.
 A plea in abeyance is a guilty plea, but the plea is held, or put in abeyance, for a period of time, usually no more than a year, while you must comply with certain conditions set by the court and stay out of further legal trouble.
 Such conditions can include mandatory counseling or anger management classes.
-If you fail to comply with these conditions, however, the judge can enter your guilty plea and you will be sentenced.
+However, if you fail to comply with these conditions, the judge can enter your guilty plea, and you will be sentenced.